Other Posts

 Students must be able to demonstrate their readiness to challenge a course based on factors such as a recommendation from a previous teacher, or from evidence that relevant learning has been acquired outside the regular classroom setting.
 School staff, in consultation with students and parents, are to make the decision about challenge readiness.

-Principals must document the challenge assessment delivered to each student, including a pre-challenge equivalency review, and the documentation must be made available to Ministry auditors if requested.
+Principals must submit documentation of the challenge request to the District Team.
+Challenge process, including a pre-challenge equivalency review, and the documentation will be returned to the school and must be made available to Ministry auditors if requested.
 Examples of assessment strategies that could be used in a challenge process could include: hands-on demonstrations, oral performances, interviews, written examinations, or presentations of a collection of work.

 Credit awarded through challenge is measured by the same standards used for students who have taken the course through enrollment.
 A challenge is considered successful when a student has achieved at least a C- and fifty percent (50%).